Purpose

 Detailed Description

-This pilot study will proceed in two phases: Phase I, an unblinded blinded stage and Phase II, a blinded stage comparing intervention and sham groups.
-Phase I will consist of 5 subjects, unblinded, receiving nTVNS.
-This phase will test the usability of the device and de-risk the use of nTVNS during rehabilitation.
-Visits will include consent and baseline evaluation followed by 6 weeks of treatment consisting of the standard of care with nTVNS.
-Rehabilitation and treatment will occur at a cadence of 3 sessions per week.
-Primary endpoints will be collected after 6 weeks.
-Phase II will consist of a Prospective Randomized Open, Blinded Endpoint (PROBE) design.
-Subjects will be randomized to an intervention nTVNS group or a control sham stimulation group.
-The control sham stimulation consists of standard-of-care rehabilitation with only a minimal amount of nTVNS delivered at the start of each session during a tolerability assessment intended to support further blinding for therapists and subjects.
-The same evaluations, sessions, and endpoints will occur as those in Phase I.
+This pilot study proceeded in two phases: Phase I, an unblinded stage, and Phase II, a blinded stage comparing intervention and sham groups.
+Phase I consisted of 5 subjects, unblinded, receiving nTVNS.
+This phase tested the usability of the device and de-risked the use of nTVNS during rehabilitation.
+Visits included consent and baseline evaluation, followed by 6 weeks of treatment consisting of upper extremity rehabilitation paired with nTVNS.
+Rehabilitation and treatment occurred at a cadence of 3 sessions per week.
+Primary endpoints was collected after 6 weeks.
+Phase II consisted of a Prospective Randomized Open, Blinded Endpoint (PROBE) design with 11 subjects randomized to an intervention nTVNS group or a control sham stimulation group.
+Both groups received a stimulation tolerability assessment at the start of each session to support blinding for therapists and subjects.
+For the sham group, no stimulation was delivered during the priming or rehabilitation portions of the session.
+The same evaluations, sessions, and endpoints occurred as those in Phase 1.

 Notice